gautam2204/python_selenium_scratch/readme.md

 #run command
-python -m venv .venv
+# python -m venv .venv
-./Scripts/activate
+# ./Scripts/activate

-Add .venv to gitignore
+virtualEnv to be in gitIgnore